syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/dialog/EJ2_ASP.NETCORE/overview.md

 There are two types of Dialog:
 * Modal - The user should be working with Dialog before interacting with the parent application.
-* Modeless - It allows to interact with parent application even the Dialog opened on the page.
+* Modeless - It allows to interact with the parent application even when the Dialog is opened on the page.

 ## Key Features